Igalia/explainers/dictionary-api/README.md

 Some words need to be added to the browser's custom dictionary so that the browser does not mark them as spelling errors.

 Some websites focus on specific topics.
+For instance,
-For instance, a website dedicated to Pokémon might feature the names of various Pokémon characters, such as Pikachu and Charmander.
-Similarly, some websites provide information about South Korea and may include Korean words or terms presented in English pronunciation.
-In both cases, the words mustn't be presented as spelling errors.
+- The website dedicated to Pokémon might feature the names of various Pokémon characters, such as Pikachu and Charmander.
+- The website provides information about South Korea and may include Korean words or terms presented in English pronunciation.
+- The website related to analyzing economic market status would include the terminology related to the company's names and products

+The words mustn't be presented as spelling errors in the cases above.

 The added words need to be removed at some point if those aren't necessary.